-To create a new scanning channel, start by switching your radio to Frequency (VFO) mode by turning the radio OFF, then Press and Hold MENU button while powering ON.
+To program receive-only channel, start by switching your radio to Frequency (VFO) mode by turning the radio OFF, then Press and Hold MENU button while powering ON.

-When in Frequency (VFO) mode, select your desired receive frequency using the numerical keypad.
+When in Frequency (VFO) mode, select your desired receive frequency using the numerical keypad, or using the A and V keys.
 After that, use the menu system to configure the finer details of the channel you're wanting to program to memory, such as bandwidth, CTCSS or DCS and more.

-For more information on how to use the menu system see Chapter 5, Working the menu system and Appendix B, Menu definitions.
-Information regarding how to set up CTCSS and DCS can be found in Chapter 8.
-Selective calling.
+For more information on how to use the menu system see Chapter 5, Using the menu system and Appendix B, Menu definitions.
+Information regarding how to set up CTCSS and DCS can be found in Chapter 8, Selective calling.